-Richmond Duck Club exists to raise money for young peole in the town of Richmond, North Yorkshire.
-Events are organised and funds are raised to benefit individuals and groups of children in the local area.
+Richmond Duck Club exists to raise money for young peole in the town of Richmond, North Yorkshire and its surrounding villages.
+Events are organised and funds are raised to benefit individual and groups of children in the local area.
 Funds raised can go towards things like, a set of sports shirts for a local youth team; equipment for special needs students; or the trophies awarded every June to the young sportsperson of the year local to Richmond.

 The Christmas Parrot is the most notable of the figurines.
 She has been kidnapped several times, although no ransom has ever been paid because Duck Club policy is never to negotiate with kidnappers! it is hoped that no further attempts are made because she really is very fragile.

 The Shop Window Competition – The Duck Club sponsor a special trophy in the annual shop window competition.
 It is special because it is awared by judges who are all of primary school age and who bring that special child’s perspective.